-Sea of Thieves is having another closed beta on Xbox One and PC, allowing would-be pirates everywhere an opportunity to live out their pirate-y fantasies.
+Sea of Thieves has finally arrived on Xbox One and PC, allowing would-be pirates everywhere an opportunity to live out their pirate-y fantasies.
 Unfortunately, some players are encountering a few errors that are preventing them from getting online and playing, one of which is the particularly dastardly Bronzebeard error.

 How to Fix the Bronzebeard Error